locphan2207/Data-block/README.md

 # Data Block

 ## Overview
-Data Block is a 2D game built with purely JavaScript and its data-driven library `D3.js`.
+Data Block is a 2D game built by purely JavaScript and its data-driven library `D3.js`.
 In Data Block, players will use the mouse to control a shield to protect a character from being hit by _big blocks of data_ falling down from the sky.
 Each data block has a shape such as a circle, a bar.
 The size of a block is determined by the size of its corresponding data which is bounded to it.

 ## Functionality & MVP